kepasa-project/kepasa-feeds-aggregator/README.md

 # Contributing

- If you want contribute as developer or simply find a bug are welcome on GitHub at [https://github.com/kepasa-project/kepasa-feeds-aggregator](https://github.com/kepasa-project/kepasa-feeds-aggregator) I found a nice how-to link here:\
+ If you want contribute as developer or simply find a bug are welcome on GitHub at [https://github.com/kepasa-project/kepasa-feeds-aggregator](https://github.com/kepasa-project/kepasa-feeds-aggregator) I found a nice how-to here:

 https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/

 # Donation

-if you want to support the project you can send a donation to any of the following cryptocurrencies addresses:
+if you want support the project you can send a donation to any of the following cryptocurrencies addresses:

 ```sh
 BITCOIN: 1ET3io4sXiDJ5GuGmF9UcYw6uHRxMUvfSD